 - Standardisation initiatives.

-By applying the resulting insights to a case study drawn from their experience, the participants will also contribute to shaping an ethical framework for AI development and deployment.
+By applying the resulting insights to a case study drawn from their experience, the participants also contributed to shaping an ethical framework for AI development and deployment.

 About the projects